Menu

 Equity release and inheritance tax

 Equity release can impact inheritance tax, as the money released from your home is included in the amount you owe.
 Your heirs may be liable for 40% of anything over a set allowance.
-It is important to understand how equity release affects inheritance tax and what options are available to minimise it.
+It is essential to understand how equity release affects inheritance tax and what options are available to minimise it.

 Equity release and inheritance tax are two important financial considerations for those approaching retirement age.
 Equity release can provide a way to access the wealth tied up in your property, but it’s essential to understand the potential impact on your inheritance tax liability.
 This guide will explore the basics of equity release and inheritance tax and how they relate to your financial planning.